Neural Conditional Transport Maps: Neural Conditional Transport Maps

 For our purposes, the dual problem can be further reformulated as a maximin problem \citep{korotinNeuralOptimalTransport2023}.
 We introduce a third atomless distribution, $\omega$, defined over the Polish space $\mathcal{Z} \subset \mathbb{R}^s$.
 Given a measurable map $T \colon \mathcal X \times \mathcal Z \longrightarrow \mathcal Y$ and its push-forward operator $T\#$, the maximin formulation is:

 where

+This formulation allows our neural approach to amortize computation across conditioning values, avoiding the prohibitive cost of solving separate OT problems for each condition.
 We note here that the results in \cite{korotinNeuralOptimalTransport2023} can be extended to \textit{weak} costs, but they are out of the scope of this work.

-\textbf{The conditioned problem.} We start from Equation~\eqref{eq:korotinot} to integrate the conditioning mechanism into the problem formulation.
+\textbf{The conditioned problem.} We start from~\eqref{eq:korotinot} to integrate the conditioning mechanism into the problem formulation, enabling applications like global sensitivity analysis to compute transport-based indices efficiently across multiple conditioning values with a single learned model.
 We assume that the condition $c$ belongs to a measure space $\mathcal C$.
 From the theoretical perspective, the extension is straightforward:

 where